A Denjoy counterexample for circle maps with an half-critical point

 If $h$ is strictly order preserving then we say that $f$ and $R_{\rho}$ are \emph{combinatorially equivalent} or \emph{semi-conjugate} and if $h$ is a homeomorphism then we say that $f$ and $R_{\rho}$ are \emph{topologically equivalent} or \emph{conjugate}.

-Poincar\'e (1880) realized that any circle homeomorphism with irrational rotation number is combinatorially equivalent to a rotation.
-Denjoy in \cite{Denjoy} proved that any $C^1$ diffeomorphism with irrational rotation number and with derivative of bounded variation is topologically equivalent to a rotation.
-Also in \cite{Denjoy} Denjoy showed that the hypothesis on the derivative is essential, in fact he gave examples of $C^1$ diffeomorphisms with irrational rotation number which are not conjugate to a rotation.
+Poincar\'e in 1880 shows that any circle homeomorphism with irrational rotation number is combinatorially equivalent to a rotation.
+Denjoy in \cite{Denjoy} proves that any $\C^1$ diffeomorphism with irrational rotation number and with derivative of bounded variation is topologically equivalent to a rotation.
+Also in \cite{Denjoy} Denjoy provides that the hypothesis on the derivative is essential, in fact he gives examples of $\C^1$ diffeomorphisms with irrational rotation number which are not conjugate to a rotation.